weycoin/weycoin/doc/build-remote-masternode.md

 5. In the console enter: `masternode genkey`
     Copy the generated private key to a text file.

-5. Send exactly 15,000 STAK in a single transaction to the address generated from Step 4
+5. Send exactly 15,000 WAE in a single transaction to the address generated from Step 4

-6. After you have received the STAK from Step 5, go to Help --> Debug Window --> Console and enter: `masternode outputs`
+6. After you have received the WAE from Step 5, go to Help --> Debug Window --> Console and enter: `masternode outputs`

     You should see output similar to below indicating that the node has recognised coins as eligible to be used as collateral for a Masternode.